Navigating the licenses and permits you need to open your salon can be challenging.

 Electrologist License

-Electrologists use electricity to perform hair removal services on both legs, arms, back, and face.
+Electrologists use electricity to remove hair on both legs, arms, back, and face.
 In California, you need 600 training hours for this license.

 Esthetician License

-Estheticians are similar to Aestheticians as both perform skin care treatments.
-Estheticians typically perform their services in a salon or spa while aestheticians typically work in a medical setting.
-An Esthetician license requires 600 training hours in California.
+Estheticians are similar to Aestheticians, as both perform skin care treatments.
+Estheticians typically perform their services in a salon or spa, while aestheticians typically work in a medical setting.
+In California, an esthetician license requires 600 training hours.

 How much does a cosmetology license cost?
 Attending a good Cosmetology school costs $5,000 to $15,000.
 Top beauty schools cost $10,000 to $20,000.
 The more specific programs cost $3,000 to $5,000.